Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
-*  April, 2021: One paper has been accepted by the 7th IEEE World Forum on Internet of Things (IEEE WF-IoT).
+*  Apr, 2021: One paper has been accepted by the 7th IEEE World Forum on Internet of Things (IEEE WF-IoT).
 *  Mar, 2021:  Congratulations to my project students C. Muli and J.M.
 Adove for winning Ide3a scholarships for their FYPs to be continually carried out at TU Berlin!
 *  Feb, 2021:  One paper has been accepted by the 6th ACM/IEEE Conference on Internet of Things and Implementation (IoTDI 2021).
 *  Feb, 2021:  One paper has been accepted by the IEEE 93rd Vehicular Technology Conference (VTC2021-Spring) for presentation.